je3yk/je3yk/README.md

 ## 👨‍💻 Shortly about me
 - 💻 I'm Fullstack Web Developer, working with React and Node.js
 - 🏢 I'm currently working at [TeaCode](https://teacode.io/)
-- 🌱 I'm currently learning Next.js, React Native and GraphQL
+- 🌱 I'm currently learning Next.js, React Native and tRPC
 - 🤔 I'm curious about Dev Ops topics
 - 🤖 I'm interested in embedded system projects (Arduino/Raspberry Pi)
 - 💬 Ask me about anything - I am very open for any discussion and I like to learn new stuff 😉